Drug-facilitated sexual assault: Prosecution and punishment

 Prosecution of all rape is difficult, but DFSA particularly so.
 Because many DFSA victims experience anterograde amnesia as a result of the drugs they were given, they are unable to understand or describe what happened to them.
 Because the perpetrator immobilized the victim using drugs, they were unable to attempt to physically defend themselves, which means there will be no evidence such as fingernail scrapings, scratches or bite marks.
 And, if the victim was consuming alcohol or other drugs voluntarily, law enforcement officials and jurors are much less likely to believe what they say, and are more likely to blame them for having been victimized.

 Researchers say that perpetrators of DFSA never confess, and that appeals to their conscience do not work.
 In the state of Connecticut, drug facilitated sexual assault is considered rape, therefore the offender will be charged, if found guilty, with sexual assault in the first degree which is a class B felony.
 However, if the victim is under the age of 16 years of age then the offender will be charged with a class A felony.

-Issues

-In many parts of the world, whether a drug was used is irrelevant to the issue of whether or not a particular incident is rape.
-The legal definition of rape in countries such as the United States also covers a lack of consent when the victim is unable to say "no" to intercourse, whether the effect is due to drugging or simply alcohol consumption.
-It is, however, often difficult for victims to come forward and for prosecutors to take cases to trial.
-For victims it can be extremely hard for them to know if they consented or not or were drugged deliberately or voluntarily.
-For prosecutors there is difficulty in proving intent or lack of consent where the rape or assault happened without witnesses (particularly in a private home) and where both parties were consuming drugs or alcohol since neither was able to legally give consent.
-Accusations seldom come to court unless there is independent proof of forced consumption of drugs or forced sexual activity.

-Rapists can be released because their victims were seen as being too unreliable or because the victims drank to excess or took drugs voluntarily.
-If a rape or assault can be proven, the use of a drug likely increases the severity of the case.
-For example, in Indiana it raises the severity of rape from a Class B to Class A felony when the perpetrator drugs the victim or knows that his or her drink was spiked.
+Popular culture

+The film Sleeping Beauty depicts drug-facilitated sexual assault.